-The simplest and most reliable way to avoid any unauthorized insurer problems is to ask the North Carolina Department of Insurance whether the entity is licensed to conduct the business of insurance in North Carolina.

-If the answer is yes and the company is selling a product that is within the scope of its license, the agent's unauthorized insurer inquiry is finished.

-If the answer is no, the insurance producer can avoid any potential unauthorized insurer issues by simply refusing to do business with unlicensed companies or entities regardless of any claims of exemptions from state insurance regulation.
+The simplest and most reliable way to avoid unauthorized insurer problems is to ask the North Carolina Department of Insurance whether the entity is licensed to conduct the business of insurance in North Carolina.
+If the answer is yes and the company is selling a product that is within the scope of its license, the agent's / broker's unauthorized insurer inquiry is finished.
+If the answer is no, the agent / broker can avoid potential unauthorized insurer issues by simply refusing to do business with unlicensed companies or entities regardless of any claims of exemption from state insurance regulation.

-In the event an insurance producer decides to further consider representing such an unlicensed entity, the insurance producer should understand that he or she is assuming the responsibility for thoroughly investigating the entity, and is assuming the responsibility for engaging in a complex legal analysis of whether such an entity is an unauthorized insurer.
-If the insurance producers' analysis turns out to be erroneous and a court or government agency later determines that the entity was an unauthorized insurer, the insurance producer is left with the risks of being sued for outstanding claims, being charged criminally, and being subject to adverse administrative proceedings.
+In the event an agent / broker decides to further consider representing such an unlicensed entity, the agent should understand that he or she is assuming the responsibility for thoroughly investigating the entity, and is assuming the responsibility for engaging in a complex legal analysis of whether such an entity is an unauthorized insurer.
+If the agent's / broker's analysis turns out to be erroneous and a court or government agency later determines that the entity was an unauthorized insurer, the agent / broker is left with the risks of being sued for outstanding claims, being charged criminally and being subject to adverse administrative proceedings.

-In the event that an insurance producer is willing to assume these risks, the following questions may be relevant to detecting unauthorized insurers:
+In the event that an agent / broker is willing to assume these risks, the following questions may be relevant to detecting unauthorized insurers: